 The weed control program is of primary importance to the County.
-It involves control, eradication and prevention of noxious and prohibited noxious weeds within the County.
-In order to ensure our program is effective and proactive the County employees Vegetation Management Technicians.
+It involves control, eradication, and prevention of noxious and prohibited noxious weeds within the County.
+To ensure our program is effective and proactive the County employees Vegetation Management Technicians.
 Our Vegetation Management Technicians inspect for noxious and prohibited noxious weeds and record their locations in our weed database, they then work with the landowner to help find the best possible solution for eradicating the weed.
-We record the locations in our database so we can continue to monitor the populations in following years in order to gauge the effectiveness of the strategies we implement for control.
+We record the locations in our database so we can continue to monitor the populations in following years to gauge the effectiveness of the strategies we implement for control.

-Weed control is also implemented by A.S.B. staff on roadside and municipal properties.
+Weed control is also implemented by ASB staff on roadsides and municipal owned properties.
 Weed control along County roadsides is a big priority due to the following reasons:

 - To allow clear site lines to signs and intersections and make sure wildlife crossing roadways are visible

 - To reduce snow accumulation, promote road drainage and drying

 - To facilitate snow removal

 - To control noxious and prohibited noxious weeds which threaten agriculture

 The objective of our roadside spraying program is to eliminate trees, shrubs, and weeds that create problems while leaving a thick growth of herbaceous vegetation to prevent erosion and enhance aesthetic appeal.
 Methods of weed control are biological control, mechanical control (mowing) and chemical spraying.